-8.5 Managed Reservation System
+8.7 Managed Reservation System

-A managed reservation system is proposed to address the challenges with overcrowding and congestion at the trailhead, with emphasis on providing space for local residents to engage in their way of life and to perpetuate cultural practices.
-Similar to other popular visitor destinations that have implemented advance reservations for visitors, the reservation system for parking at the Pololū Trailhead would be made available online ahead of time.
+A managed reservation system is proposed to address the challenges of overcrowding and congestion at the trailhead, with an emphasis on providing space for local residents to maintain their way of life and perpetuate cultural practices.
+In the newly designated parking area, parking will be available for Hawai'i residents.
+Non-Hawai'i residents will need to make a reservation in advance to park.
+Reservations will be made available to everyone, though a fee would apply.